whily/notes/legion-archlinux.md

 $ sudo pacman -S nvidia nvidia-utils nvidia-prime nvidia-settings opencl-nvidia mesa-utils
 ```

-Use `prime-run` to run a program with NVIDIA GPU, like `prime-run glxinfo | grep "OpenGL renderer"`.
+Use `prime-run` to run a program with NVIDIA GPU, like `prime-run
+glxinfo | grep "OpenGL renderer"`.
+Alternatively, one can select
+"Discrete Graphics" in BIOS to always use NVIDIA GPU.
+This can avoid
+the problem that some applications cannot find the GPU, at the cost of
+additional power consumption.

+To check NVIDIA GPU status, run `nvidia-smi`.
 To check OpenCL status, one can install package `clinfo`.
 For
 benchmark, package `vkmark` can be used to test Vulkan.

 #### Bluetooth